 The franking tax offset can be used to reduce your tax liability from all forms of income, not just dividends, and from taxable net capital gains.
-The John Citizen example above shows you how this works.
+Example 4 on the previous page shows you how this works.

-Prior to 1 July 2000 your franking tax offset could not create a refund.
+Before 1 July 2000 your franking tax offset could not create a refund.
 If you had any remaining franking tax offset amount available after your tax liability had been reduced to zero, it was disregarded and could not be refunded.
-However, from 1 July 2000, any excess franking tax offset amount is refunded to eligible resident individuals after any income tax and Medicare levy liabilities have been met.
+However, from 1 July 2000 any excess franking tax offset amount is refunded to eligible resident individuals, after any income tax and Medicare levy liabilities have been met.